syncfusion-content/blazor-docs/blazor/heatmap-chart/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor HeatMap Chart Component | Syncfusion
-description: Learn about Getting Started with Blazor HeatMap Chart component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor HeatMap Chart component of Syncfusion, and more details.
 platform: Blazor
 control: HeatMap Chart
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Blazor HeatMap Chart Component

 This section briefly explains how to include a `HeatMap Chart` in your Blazor Server-Side application.
 Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.